If You Invested $1000 in Lowe's 10 Years Ago, This Is How Much You'd Have Now

 Shares of Lowe’s have outpaced the industry in the past three months.
 The company remains well positioned to capitalize the demand in the home improvement market backed by investments in technology, merchandise category and strength in Pro business.
 Notably, Lowe’s posted sturdy fourth-quarter fiscal 2020 results, wherein the top and bottom lines beat the Zacks Consensus Estimate and grew year over year.
 Results benefited from the strong execution of strategies to meet the broad-based demand.
 Also, the company’s new total home strategy that includes providing complete solutions for various types of home repair and improvement needs bodes well.
 The strategy is an extension of the company’s retail-fundamentals approach.
 Going forward, management is committed toward expanding market share and boosting operating margin expansion.

-Over the past four weeks, shares have rallied 7.01%, and there have been 13 higher earnings estimate revisions in the past two months for fiscal 2021 compared to none lower.
-The consensus estimate has moved up as well.
+The stock has jumped 16.48% over the past four weeks.
+Additionally, no earnings estimate has gone lower in the past two months, compared to 14 higher, for fiscal 2021; the consensus estimate has moved up as well.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report